Shibboleth interconnection

 </MetadataProvider>

-• "BackingFile" must correspond to the path where the LockSelf application metadata can be retrieved (retrieved in step 2)
+• "BackingFile" must correspond to the path where the metadata of the LockSelf application can be retrieved (retrieved in step 2)

 • "MetadataURL" must correspond to the access URL for the LockSelf metadata.
-FQDN is to be replaced with the domain name chosen for your installation
+FQDN must be replaced by the domain name chosen for your installation

 Step 4: Prepare the attributes